kkotov/l1o2o/README.md

 *scram b && cd L1TriggerConfig/Utilities/test*

-*edit the line that includes caloStage2Params* configuration python to the version you need.
+Edit the line that includes *caloStage2Params* configuration python to the version you need.

 *cmsRun uploadCaloParams.py*